 With a new funnel stage and definition in place, we can make the automation sing by:

-- Creating an account-wide score
+- Creating an account-wide score and tracking surges in interest.

 - Routing new Leads [that should be converted to Contacts] past the BDRs and straight to the assigned account Sales reps.

-- Sending personalized emails, landing pages, or content
+- Sending personalized emails, landing pages, or content.

-- Dropping them into more multi-touch nurture streams with Sales rep phone calls, marketing emails, and direct mail
+- Dropping them into more multi-touch nurture streams with Sales rep phone calls, marketing emails, and direct mail.

 Other ABM benefits with a new MQL stage